 Pike Place Market Hours: General hours are daily from 9 am-6 pm, with many restaurants remaining open well after this time.
 Fresh produce, seafood stands, and breakfast starts at 7 am, farm tables open from 9 am-4 pm, and the craft stands open from 11 am-4 pm.

 Gum Wall Address: 1428 Post Alley, Seattle, WA

 Space Needle & Chihuly Garden and Glass

-It has been a pretty exciting first half to the day, and now the adventure continues at Seattle’s most famous landmark: the Space Needle.
+It has been a pretty exciting first half of the day, and now the adventure continues at Seattle’s most famous landmark: the Space Needle.